MegaLoler/Nanceloid/README.md

 ## How to build

 Run `make` to produce the `build` directory containing the following:
-- `nanceloid` is the standalone JACK client.
+- `nanceloid` is the standalone synth.
 - `nanceloid32.dll` is the 32-bit version of the VST plugin.
 - `nanceloid64.dll` is the 64-bit version of the VST plugin.
-- `test` is a test program used for debugging the waveguide network engine.
+- `test` is a test program used for debugging the waveguide implementation.

 Run `make clean` to remove the `build` directory and its contents after it has been created.